-We use zebrafish to understand the function of human genes contributing to disease and phenotypic traits.
+We use zebrafish to understand the function of human genes and regulatory elements contributing to disease and phenotypic traits.
 With the advent of CRISPR gene editing tools, we can now systematically mutate and assess the phenotypic consequences of these mutations for any gene of interest.

 Department and Center Affiliations

 CBS Grad Group Affiliations